Is Thai Property Tax High or Low? Comparison for Foreign

 Low annual holding tax does not remove rental compliance

 You may still have withholding or filing obligations on rental income.
-Treat compliance as ongoing.
+Treat compliance as ongoing, see Phuket property taxes pillar.

 Cross-border comparisons can mislead if you ignore fees